khaemn/CarND-Path-Planning-Project/WRITEUP.md

 |   |   | C |
 |   |   |   |
 ```
-If now A and B drive both at 70 or 69 kmh, the ego car would stuck in this trap forever, never changing to lane 2 even after C disappear.
+If now A and B drive both at 70 or 69 kmh, the ego car would stuck in this "trap" forever, never changing to lane 2, even after C disappears.
 The correct solution here would be to monitor all three lanes, not only the adjacent ones, but such an approach would bloat the complexity of the cost functions and the decision maker.
 Luckily, such traps in the simulator (and much more in real life) would change their configuration over time, and eventually become somehting like:
 ```